trivialTZ/Lsst-Twilight-SNe/twilight_planner_pkg/README.md

     --hybrid-detections 2 --hybrid-exposure 300 \
     --simlib-out results/night.SIMLIB --simlib-survey LSST_TWILIGHT
 ```

+The CLI convenience option `--min_alt` defaults to 20°, whereas the underlying
+`PlannerConfig` default is 30°; set the flag explicitly if you need the higher
+cut.

 ``--max_sn`` accepts numbers or "inf"/"none"/"unlimited"; the default is
 unlimited and lets per-window time caps govern the final count.